synergyjs/synergyjs.org/pages/api.md

 #### Parameters

 - `tagName` Name for the new custom element.
-Note that custom element names must contain a hyphen.
+As per the Custom Element spec, an elements name must include a hyphen.

 - `factory` A Factory function that returns a plain JavaScript object that will provide the